 4) Data Integration

 Your analytics vendor must be optimized for your SaaS data model, including being able to adapt and support large volumes of data and unstructured data.
 Ideally, your data will be kept within your environment, never leaving your account to be sent to a third party.
-This enables you to meet your users’ needs for data security and governance.
-Two key attributes are vital to achieving ideal data integration:

 Ease of Connection

-It should be easy to connect and work with the datasource and structures of your SaaS application.
+It should be easy to connect and work with the data sources and structures of your SaaS application.
 You need to be able to connect out of the box and have the ability to seamlessly model and optimize your data for analytics.
-You should have these abilities regardless of whether the source is a structured database or something semi- or unstructured such as NoSQL, document stores, files, or other services.

 Support for Complex Data Use Cases

 SaaS products are often designed to offer maximum data flexibility for their customers.
-Many apps allow customers to create their own fields to enable users to capture and store what s relevant to them.
+Many apps allow customers to create their own fields to enable users to capture and store what’s relevant to them.
 This results in customer data models changing over time.
-Any third party tools should be able to handle these more complex data structures.
+Any third-party tools should be able to handle these more complex data structures.

-5) Security Configuration & Multi-Tenancy
+5) Data Security & Multi-Tenancy

 Multi-tenancy is a shared software architecture where a single instance of software serves multiple customers (tenants) with common access and privileges.
 The two most common types of data models in a multi-tenant architecture are: